 In 2000, he moved back to the Riverina and joined the Kondinin Group running a project on tillage equipment for the GRDC and in 2003 started his own small business.

-Austin was elected to the Murrumbidgee Shire Council in 2012, he became the Deputy Mayor of the Shire in 2013 and Mayor in 2014.
-He fought tirelessly against amalgamations and secured a better deal for his local community with the Shire merging with Jerilderie Shire, rather than Griffith City as originally proposed, for form the Murrumbidgee Council.
+Austin has a strong passion for community development, having served as a Councillor with the former Murrumbidgee Shire Council from 2008-2016, including three years as Mayor.
+He fought tirelessly against amalgamations and secured a better deal for his local community with the Shire merging with Jerilderie Shire, rather than Griffith City as originally proposed, to form the Murrumbidgee Council.

 Previously Austin has also worked in various farm, labouring and communications jobs across the Riverina and Queensland, as an Assistant Tourist Officer in Narrandera and in West Wyalong for the Uniting Church as a scripture teacher and youth worker.